6 Steps to Spectacular Photoshoot

-I always suggest ModelMayhem.com if you want to hire local models for a great price.
+I always suggest ModelMayhem.com or social media channels if you want to hire local models for a great price.
 I have model releases and guidelines to help find and manage the talent.

 Styling food and products for the camera is my forte.
 I am also happy to collaborate with stylists, creative directors, graphic designers, marketing teams, artists, and chefs.
-The chef should wait to plate the food until we have the initial shot and it’s best to talk about how to plate it for the desired look.
+Preparing food and products for the camera is always much different than for the customer!
 By developing a mood board, shot list, and prop list we can ensure a great style for your shots.

-If we are shooting products it is essential that they arrive to the studio in pristine condition.
-We will clean them right before the shoot.
+If we are shooting products it is essential that they arrive to the studio or location in time to be inventoried and cleaned or prepared for the camera.

 This bread bakery did a stellar job to prepare for a multi-day catalog shoot.
 They thought about the look that they wanted which was all white.
 They had everything organized and ready including all of the props.
 Someone who was familiar with the products was there to help identify everything.
 And the key stakeholders were on the premises to provide their valuable feedback.
 The photos were used in a print catalog and on a website.